reillypascal/personalsite-ssg/pages/posts/2024/05/receiving-webmentions-part-1.md

 ## Fun Fact of the Day

-Speaking of blogs, "blog" comes from "web-log," but did you know that "log" (in the sense of "log-book") comes from "log" as in a log from a tree?
-I like to browse [Etymonline](https://etymonline.com) for fun, and the page for [log](https://www.etymonline.com/word/log#etymonline_v_43590) (as in "log-book") explains that sailors would place a chip of a tree log in the water on the end of a rope with knots at regular intervals, and used the rate at which the knots passed by to tell the ship's speed.
+Speaking of blogs, “blog” comes from “web-log,” but did you know that "log" (in the sense of “log-book”) comes from “log” as in a log from a tree?
+I like to browse [Etymonline](https://etymonline.com) for fun, and the page for [log](https://www.etymonline.com/word/log#etymonline_v_43590) (as in “log-book”) explains that sailors would place a chip of a tree log in the water on the end of a rope with knots at regular intervals, and used the rate at which the knots passed by to tell the ship's speed.
 Isn't etymology great?